anibalrojosan/breast-cancer-mlops-workflow/README.md

 ## API usage examples

-With the Flask API running locally (as described in the 'Run the Flask API locally' step under 'Running tests'), you can test its endpoints:
+With the Flask API running locally (as described in the 'Run the Flask API locally' step under 'Running tests'), you can test its endpoints in another terminal:

 ### 1. Health check (`GET /`)